renyumeng1/extract-coordinates-aus-direction/README.md

 ### **Important: Data Setup**
 The source shapefile data is not included in this Git repository due to its large size.
 Before running the task, you must download it manually.

-1.  **Download** the "ESRI Shapefile" format from the [Australian Bureau of Statistics website](https://www.abs.gov.au/statistics/standards/australian-statistical-geography-standard-asgs-edition-3/jul2021-jun2026/access-and-downloads/digital-boundary-files/SAL_2021_AUST_GDA2020_SHP.zip).
+1.  **Download** the "ESRI Shapefile" format via the [Direct Download Link](https://www.abs.gov.au/statistics/standards/australian-statistical-geography-standard-asgs-edition-3/jul2021-jun2026/access-and-downloads/digital-boundary-files/SAL_2021_AUST_GDA2020_SHP.zip).
 2.  **Unzip** the downloaded file.
 3.  **Place** the resulting `SAL_2021_AUST_GDA2020_SHP` directory into the root of this project.